 Another way to get some action at a bookie website is to offer future betting markets on the playoff races in each conference.
 This game impacted the current standings in the Western Conference as both teams are in the playoff mix.

 The Golden State Warriors are still on top of the West, but they are tied with the Phoenix Suns at 29-8.
-The Utah Jazz are in third place in the West and are now just 1.5 games out of first place.
+The Utah Jazz is in third place in the West and is now just 1.5 games out of first place.

 Dallas moved into 5th place in the West with a win on Wednesday, but things get pretty crowded in that part of the standings.
 The Los Angeles Lakers and LA Clippers are also in the mix, and it should be an exciting playoff race for the remainder of the season.